Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 The hash algorithm is used for computing the intermediate and root values of hash trees.
 The signature algorithm is used for signatures from both the service operator and the third party, if one is present.
-The VRF is used for preserving the privacy of lookup keys.
+The VRF is used for preserving the privacy of labels.
 One of the VRF algorithms from {{!RFC9381}} must be used.

 Ciphersuites are represented with the CipherSuite type.
 The ciphersuites are